correctomatic/correctomatic-in-a-box/README.md

 ## Development

-TO-DO
+If you want to run the playbook in development mode (for testing changes, for example) follow the instructions in this section.

 ### Prepare your host

-TO-DO: /etc/hosts entries

-You will need to create some entries in /etc/hosts to reply the DNS entries that the correctomatic would have in a real deployment:
+You will need to create some entries in `/etc/hosts` to reply the DNS entries that the correctomatic would have in a real deployment:

 ```
 192.168.56.56  correctomatic_vps